 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Paw Paw is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Paw Paw is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Paw Paw who work in maintenance occupations (14.20%), office and administrative support (11.81%), and food service (11.51%).
+There are especially a lot of people living in Paw Paw who work in office and administrative support (16.41%), food service (12.33%), and healthcare (10.65%).

 Being a small village, Paw Paw does not have a public transit system used by locals to get to and from work.

-The per capita income in Paw Paw in 2010 was $19,341, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $77,364 for a family of four.
+The per capita income in Paw Paw in 2010 was $21,987, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
+This equates to an annual income of $87,948 for a family of four.
 However, Paw Paw contains both very wealthy and poor people as well.
-Paw Paw also has one of the higher rates of people living in poverty in the nation, with 44.80% of its population below the federal poverty line.

-Paw Paw is a somewhat ethnically-diverse village.
 The people who call Paw Paw home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Paw Paw residents report their race to be White, followed by Native American.
-Important ancestries of people in Paw Paw include Irish, English, Dutch, and Italian.
+The greatest number of Paw Paw residents report their race to be White, followed by Asian.
+Important ancestries of people in Paw Paw include Irish, Italian, English, Dutch, and German.

 The most common language spoken in Paw Paw is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.